Dopamine Addiction What Is It And How To Overcome It

 In Parkinson's Disease, dopamine dysfunction causes a variety of problems.
 It's related to problems with mood, movement, and memories.

-The dysfunction in Parkinson's dopamine causes because the components of the dopamine system are degenerating.
-There are fewer dopamine receptors.
+The mental dysfunctions associated with Parkinson's disease are caused by the components of the dopamine system degenerating.
 Dopamine transmissions are fewer and milder, which leads to memory problems.
 The neurons in the brain that synthesize dopamine are lost over time so that less and less dopamine is present.

 Parkinson's disease and dopamine are a subject of intense research as scientists work to find treatments for Parkinson's dopamine dysfunction.
 Many possible treatments are being investigated to manage the problems with dopamine Parkinson's creates.
 A similar Alzheimer's dopamine problem causes memory problems in that disease, too.